will23JD/rock-paper-scissors-lizard-spock/README.md

 ## Credits

 ### Code
-* Basic code for how to play popup learnt from Web Dev Simplified on [YouTube](https://www.youtube.com/watch?v=MBaw_6cPmAw)
+* Basic code for how to play popup modal learnt from Web Dev Simplified on [YouTube](https://www.youtube.com/watch?v=MBaw_6cPmAw)
+* [W3Schools](https://www.w3schools.com/) use for help with audio sounds.

 ### Acknowledgements